Dr. Ed Berry is an expert at winning lawsuits.

 - Bigfork, MT 59911

-- His first climate physics publication, in 1963, corrected a physics error in climate textbooks.
+- His first climate physics publication, in 1963, corrected a common error in climate textbooks.

-- His PhD thesis showed how fast rain can form in convective clouds, which is critical to climate change theories.
+- His breakthrough PhD thesis shows how rain forms in convective clouds.

-- He showed the FAA how to stop airline accidents caused by severe downdrafts.
+- Berry showed the FAA how to stop airline accidents caused by severe downdrafts.

-- He is a USA certified pilot with single engine land, glider, and instrument ratings.
+- Berry is a USA certified pilot with single engine land, glider, and instrument ratings.

-- His athletic performance made him a member of the elite Sigma Delta Psi athletic honorary.
+- At the U of Nevada, his athletic performance made him a member of the elite Sigma Delta Psi athletic honorary.

 - He is a world champion centerboard sailor.